-Once the evaluations by all evaluators are completed for the relevant position, the REDI team will produce the final rankings based on the average scores of all applicants.
-The panel of evaluators will then confirm the shortlisting of candidates for interviews, and REDI team will then coordinate with panel evaluators and candidates on interview timeslots.
+Once the evaluations by all evaluators are completed for the relevant position, the REDI management team will produce the final rankings based on the average scores of all applicants.
+The panel of evaluators will then confirm the shortlisting of candidates for interviews, and REDI management team will then coordinate with panel evaluators and candidates on interview timeslots.
 All interviews will be held online remote through video conference on Microsoft Teams.
-Timeslots will depend on the panel evaluators availability, taking into consideration that most RMIT evaluators are based in Melbourne, Australia time zone, as well as candidates' availability.
+Timeslots will be defied taking into account the panel evaluators availability, given that most RMIT evaluators are based in Melbourne, Australia time zone, but preference will be given to candidates' availability.